-Fu Inctions Delegation 1.
-The Head of Regulatory and Community Safety Services is authorised to exercise the powers set out in section 8 of the Constitution.
-2. To recommend the Council to approve or revise the Statement of Licensing Policy No delegation 3.
-In those cases where a relevant representation has been received, to discharge the Council's responsibility under the Licensing Act 2003 for determining the following: (i) application for a personal licence; (ii) application for a premises licence or club premises certificate; (iii) application for a provisional statement; (iv) application for variation to a premises licence or club premises certificate; (v) application to grant or vary the licence so as to specify the designated premises supervisor; (vi) application for interim authority; (vii) application for a temporary event notice.
-Items 3, 4, 6, 7, 9, 10, 11 ad 12 have been delegated to the Licensing Sub-committee.
-The Licensing Sub-committee when considering premises licences and associated functions under the Licensing Act 2003 will comprise three members chosen by the Head of Strategic SupportGovernance &amp; HR on the basis of availability from the members of the Committee so that it includes at least one of the Chair or Vice- chairs of the Committee, where possible.
-The Licensing 4.
-To determine the following matters concerning the discharge by the Council of its licensing functions under the Licensing Act 2003: (i) application for a personal licence where there are relevant unspent convictions; (ii) the review of a premises licence or club premises certificate; (iii) decision to object where the local authority is the consultee and not the relevant authority considering the application; (iv) a police objection to a temporary event notice.
-Subcommittee will follow the Procedure Rules for licensing hearings when exercising these functions.
-The Licensing Sub-committee when considering matters relating to Hackney Carriage and Private Hire Licensing will comprise four members (with a minimum of three members needing to be present for the meeting to be quorate) chosen by the Head of Strategic 5.
-To make recommendations to Council in respect of the Council's licensing policy in respect of its powers under the Gambling Act 2005 SupportGovernance & HR on the basis of availability from the members of the Committee so
+- All those functions for which the Council is responsible relating to licensing and registration set out in Regulation 2 and Schedule I of the Regulations - To recommend the Council to approve or revise the Statement of Licensing Policy - In those cases where a relevant representation has been received, to discharge the Council's responsibility under the Licensing Act 2003 for determining the following: - (i) application for a personal licence; - (ii) application for a premises licence or club premises certificate; - (iii) application for a provisional statement; - (iv) application for variation to a premises licence or club premises certificate; - (v) application to grant or vary the licence so as to specify the designated premises supervisor; - (vi) application for transfer of a premises licence: - (vii) application for interim authority; - (viii) application for a temporary event notice. - 4.
+To determine the following matters concerning the discharge by the Council of its licensing functions under the Licensing Act 2003: - (i) application for a personal licence where there are relevant unspent convictions; - (ii) the review of a premises licence or club premises certificate; - (iii) decision to object where the local authority is the consultee and not the relevant authority considering the application; - (iv) a police objection to a temporary event notice. - 5.
+To make recommendations to Council in respect of the Council's licensing policy in respect of its powers under the Gambling Act 2005